Victor-Ercilio/Victor-Ercilio/README.md

 - 👋 Hi, I’m @Victor-Ercilio
-- 👀 I’m interested in Python, C, and C++.
+- 👀 I’m interested in Python and C.
-- 🌱 I’m currently learning C Language through CS50
+- 🌱 I’m currently learning C Language at College
-- 💞️ I’m looking to collaborate on ...
-I don't no.
+- 💞️ I’m a student at Faculdade de Tecnologia de São Paulo.
 - 📫 How to reach me ...

 <!---